johnson-katrina/johnson-katrina.github.io/221bg_TestScores95thPercentile.md

----
-title: "Test Scores 95 Percentile"
----

-Use the [data from tinyurl.com/M221-dist-shapes](tinyurl.com/M221-dist-shapes) to calculate the 95th percentile of test scores.
+Use the data from **tinyurl.com/M221-dist-shapes** to calculate the 95th percentile of test scores.

 <details>